jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 console.log(this === window); // prints true
 ```

-or in nodejs:
+or in Node.js:

 ```js
 console.log(this === globalThis); // prints true
 ```

-Nothing ticksie about that.
+Nothing tricksie about that.
 Let's move on.

 ## In a function, `this` refers to the global object